Guilhem-Collier/git-lesson/index.md

 # Notes from Git., GitHub and GitKraken Course 2022-11-28

-Here are the notes !'ve taken from the [course] (https://srse-git-github-zero2hero.netlify.app/).
+Here are the notes !'ve taken from the [course](https://srse-git-github-zero2hero.netlify.app/).

 I've learned how to.